kerorv/conode/README.md

 #### Node
 Node is a independent unit in conode.It has name, id, timer, can send or receive message.There are lnode(lua node) and cnode(c/cpp node).
 * Lnode
   Lnode is a piece of lua code that will be called by library on some event.For example, a lnode named "ExampleNode" like these:
 ```
 ExampleNode = {}
 ExampleNode.__index = ExampleNode

 function ExampleNode.New(nid)
 	local node = {}
-	setmetatable(node, MainNode)
+	setmetatable(node, ExampleNode)
 	node.id = nid
 	-- Initialize node
 	-- TODO